Breach Of Contracts: Everything You Need to Know

 - Did the non-breaching party benefit from the contract?

 - Is it possible to adequately compensate the non-breaching party for damages?

 - Did the breaching party fulfill any part of the contract?

 - Was the breaching party subject to undue hardship?

 - Did the breaching party willfully or negligently breach the contract?

 - Is the breaching party likely to fulfill the remainder of the contract?

 If you need help with a breached contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.